We tell you everything. Absolutely nothing is hidden from you.

 When we finally discovered the reason why our goat’s milk & coconut oil formula wasn’t as mild as it could be, it made sense, and we did some more research in search for the best combination of oils for our soap.
 After further experiments, we came to the conclusion that the combination of oils, namely olive oil, coconut oil and shea butter, was most suited to what we needed to achieve in our soap; as mild as possible while retaining excellent lathering and cleansing abilities.

-Ingredient 5: Certified organic cold pressed castor oil
+Ingredient 5: Certified organic cold pressed castor bean oil

 We thought the above formula was good enough and mild enough for anyone, but when our son was going through a real tough time with his chronic atopic dermatitis, he needed something even milder for his extremely dry and irritated skin.
 So we set about reformulating the soap slightly to make it milder still, and the new formula includes a small amount of certified organic cold pressed castor oil.
 Traditionally a healing oil, castor oil is composed of almost 90% ricinoleic fatty acid that is found in no other oils, and this gives castor oil its highly unique conditioning and lathering properties.
 You will be pleasantly surprised.

-Yes, no true bar of soap can be “saponified” (turned into soap) without the aid of sodium hydroxide (lye in the olden days, derived from wood ash).
+Yes, no true bar of soap can be “saponified” (turned into soap) without the aid of sodium hydroxide (lye).
+People used to make lye from wood ash in the olden days.
 This is a very strong alkaline substance, but there is none of it left by the time the oils complete the chemical reaction and become soap.
 So, rather than listing it as part of the ingredients, we have chosen to list the goat milk and “saponified oils” as follows: